jetoile/hadoop-unit/hadoop-unit-site/src/site/markdown/maven-usage.md

 }
 ```

-> **Note that because Hadoop Unit use, in this mode, the mecanism of maven dependency transitivity, if you just need, for example Hbase, you just need to indicate the dependency on the artifact ```hadoop-unit-hbase```.
+> **Note that because Hadoop Unit use, in this mode, the mecanism of maven dependency transitivity, if you just need, for example Hbase, you just need to indicate the dependency on the artifactId ```hadoop-unit-hbase```.
 Automaticaly, Hadoop Unit will start Zookeeper and Hdfs under the hood and it will start then in the right order.**

 It is also possible to indicate which components you need.